How Procrastination can Bring Back your Writing Inspiration

 Post regularly and you’ll slowly gain followers.
 Then, when you’re published, you can post your own novels in those artsy poses.
 Just make sure not to spam your book over and over.
 Casually slip it in among all the others, especially books that are similar in genre/style to your own!

-I’m not going to lie, a lot of the books on my shelf were purchased because I’d seen them on Instagram or Pinterest so many times.
+A lot of books on my shelf were purchased because I’d seen them on Instagram or Pinterest so many times.
 When the cover looks interesting, I start to wonder what it’s about!

 Ever considered blogging?
 Like, actual blogging on WordPress or Blogger.
 Tumblr works too, but a standalone blog that posts exclusively your content is a great way to focus your audience on YOU.